 - The dog was wandering completely free and unsupervised

 Most dogs have an owner, even if the dog is wandering free.
 The dog may have escaped, it may be a farm animal, or its owner may simply be careless.
-In other cases the owner is just a short distance away—perhaps a few houses down from where the dog bit you.
+In other cases, the owner is just a short distance away, perhaps a few houses down from where the dog bit you.
 Dogs tend to stick to their territory, and it’s often possible to find the owner.

-Dogs that truly don’t live in the area may have been dropped off or abandoned by someone.
-Some people get rid of dogs they can no longer care for, or extra puppies they don’t want to raise.
+Dogs that genuinely don’t live in the area may have been dropped off or abandoned by someone.
+Some people get rid of dogs they can no longer care for or extra puppies they don’t want to raise.
 Depending on what happened, the person who abandoned the dog may share liability in what happened.

 Records from Animal Control and local shelters may help us identify the dog’s original owner.

-One simply way to identify a dog’s owner is to go door to door in the neighborhood and ask.
+A straightforward way to identify a dog’s owner is to go door to door in the neighborhood and ask.
 This is a step you can take yourself if you feel up to it, or our investigative team can do it for you.

 - Your family can recover money on your child’s behalf.
 The child does not have to get involved in the claim other than answering a few questions in a safe, reassuring environment.

-- Dog bites against children tend to be more serious than those against adults.
+- Dog bites against children tend to be more severe than those against adults.
 Children are smaller and more vulnerable.
 As a result, you are likely to have a claim for a much larger settlement amount than an adult would get in similar circumstances.
 The financial recovery is proportionate to how severe the injuries are.